Posted by Heart Hugger on Apr 15, 2020 12:00:00 AM

-- Exercise.
 Exercise is one of the most important aspects of rehabilitation.
-You must start exercising as soon as possible, avoiding anything that requires you to lift more than five pounds.
-Something like a ten-minute walk every hour from the first moment you return home is crucial to your continued health.
+It's good to start exercising as soon as possible, avoiding anything that requires you to lift more than five pounds.
+Your healthcare team will give you guidelines and let you know how often to exercise and what types will be most beneficial.

 Looking for more information on cardiac surgery rehabilitation?
 Contact us today!